 - Being born to a mother with HIV.
-HIV can be passed from mother to child during pregnancy, birth or breastfeeding.
-But interventions exist today that can reduce this risk to less than 5 percent. - Being pricked with a needle or other sharp object that has been used on someone living with HIV.
-This is a concern mainly for healthcare workers.
+HIV can be passed from mother to child during pregnancy, birth or breastfeeding. - Being pricked by a needle or other sharp object that has been used on or by someone living with HIV.